 But he had another love.
 A higher love.
 One never mentioned by name in the entire movie.

 There are some hints and intimations in the movie.
-In an early scene in the film, a young Cash, played by Joaquin Phoenix, is auditioning for the man who he hopes might make him the next Elvis Presley: Sam Phillips, the Sun Records impresario.
+In an early scene in the film, a young Cash, played by Joaquin Phoenix, is auditioning for the man he hopes might make him the next Elvis Presley: Sam Phillips, the Sun Records impresario.

 Cash walks into the small Memphis studio and begins playing a Gospel song.
 Phillips isn’t moved, and tells Cash he should play something more meaningful.
-No one listens to Gospel anymore, Phillips told the young Cash.
+No one listens to Gospel anymore, Phillips says to the young Cash.
 Legend has it he told the real Johnny Cash these words: “Go home and sin, and then come back with a song I can sell.”

 Cash did that, and the rest was history.
 Well, not exactly.

 It turns out Cash never did stop playing Gospel music.
-Almost a quarter of the songs he wrote were in some way about his faith or the Bible, and many others were influenced by his Christian worldview.
+Almost a quarter of the songs he wrote were in some way about his faith or the Bible — and many others were influenced by his Christian worldview.